Kajlid/ID2223_air_quality_prediction/README.md

 Merge workflows from feature branches to main to activate scheduled runs.

 ## Notes
-- All PM2.5 columns must be floats; empty strings or NaNs should be handled with interpolation or removal.
+- All PM2.5 columns must be floats; empty strings or NaNs should be handled with removal or forward/backward filling.

 - Increment feature group versions in city_config if schemas change.